 Is the 4L80e transmission good?

-While not flawless, the 4L80 is one of the most powerful and reliable transmissions ever built by GM.
-It featured the same components the very strong TH400 used, which accounts for its toughness.
+While not flawless, the 4L80 is one of the most powerful and reliable transmissions GM has ever built.
+It featured the same components as the very strong TH400 used, which accounts for its toughness.

-The addition of an overdrive allows for lower rpm while cruising, resulting in better fuel mileage, less noise, and decreased engine wear.
+Adding an overdrive allows lower rpm at cruising speed, resulting in better fuel mileage, less noise, and reduced engine wear.
 Technically, its overdrive gear helps in boosting performance.

-The transmission is compatible with many engines and can withstand almost any power thrown at it.
+The transmission is compatible with many engines and can withstand almost any power it’s fed.
 In fact, it is built for heavy-duty engines.
 More importantly, the 4L80e design allows users to tweak the transmission to withstand more power.

-By rebuilding a performance 4L80e transmission, you can be sure of using it for an engine outputting up to 700 HP.
-Technically, rebuilding can be done yourself if you know your way around and have the 4L80e transmission rebuild kit.
+By rebuilding a performance 4L80e transmission, you can be sure it will handle an engine outputting up to 700 HP.
+Technically, you can rebuild it yourself if you know your way around and have the 4L80e transmission rebuild kit.

-If, however you can’t build even with a guide from the 4L80e transmission manual, have a professional build one for you or buy an already built 4L80e.
+If, however, you can’t build even with a guide from the 4L80e transmission manual, have a professional build one for you, or buy an already-built 4L80e.
 Many shops are offering a built 4L80e for sale.
-Basically, its sturdiness and ability to meet different engine needs and be tweaked make the 4L80e worth using.
-So now, you know the answer to this, is the 4L80e transmission good?
+Basically, its sturdiness, ability to meet different engine needs, and tweakability make the 4L80e worth using.
+So now, you know the answer to this: Is the 4L80e transmission good?

 Frequently Asked Questions—FAQs

-The 4L80e was produced alongside the 4L60e and are all four-speed transmissions, so basically, both have an overdrive.
-They both are also electronically controlled.
-But the 4L80e vs. 4L60e, which is better?
+The 4L80e and 4L60e are four-speed transmissions, so both have overdrive.
+They are also electronically controlled.
+But which is better: the 4L80e vs. the 4L60e?
 The 4L80e is better.
-First, the 4L80e was built using the same components the strong TH400 used, making the 4L80e stronger than the 4L60e transmission.
+First, the 4L80e was built with the same components as the strong TH400 transmission, making it stronger than the 4L60e.

 Secondly, the 4L80e has a higher torque rating and can withstand more vehicle weight.
 While the 4L80e has a vehicle rating of 8000 lbs, the 4L60e can only withstand 6000 lbs.
 So basically, the 4L80e is stronger and withstands more vehicle weight and engine power than the 4L60e.